horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 Non-custodial wallets potentially differ in the extent to which wallet private keys are protected.
 Some wallets are designed taking into account even the most unlikely scenarios.

-For instance, ensuring a safe storage of the private key in an up-to-date iOS or Android wallet app is easier than on a desktop wallet running on all-purpose Windows computer.
+For instance, ensuring a safe storage of the private key in a iOS or Android wallet running on a well-maintained phone is easier than on a desktop wallet running on an all-purpose Windows computer.

 ### 1. Hardware Wallets